 - (1) Administering the Transition Year Program (TYP): TYP is a one-year University Access program offered by NSS in conjunction with eight faculties.
 TYP is for Aboriginal students who may not qualify for direct entry into a specific faculty.
 Students who complete this program with the required minimum GPA qualify for admission into one of the following faculties with a complete transfer of all credits earned: Agriculture, Forestry, and Home Economics; Arts; Business; Education; Engineering; Native Studies; Nursing; Science.
 Since 1990, the Transition Year Program has accounted for 80% of all new Aboriginal students at the University of Alberta.
 The Program provides study skills, personal support, counselling, smaller classes, tutorials, and a three-day University Orientation (NASUO) at the beginning of the academic year. - (2) Administering a Community Liaison Program: This program informs Aboriginal organizations, First Nations, and schools about programs and services available for potential Aboriginal students at the University of Alberta.
-This is accomplished mainly through the NSS student advisors and the Student Ambassador Program.
+This is accomplished mainly through the NSS student advisor, n'totemtik, and the Aboriginal Recruiter.
 In the latter program, trained Aboriginal University students inform prospective students about opportunities available on campus and provide guided tours and presentations to schools and community agencies.
-The student ambassadors also travel to Aboriginal communities to promote and encourage postsecondary education and to provide information about specific Aboriginal programs on campus.
+The student based group, n'totemtik, and the Aboriginal Recruiter also travel to Aboriginal communities to promote and encourage postsecondary education and to provide information about specific Aboriginal programs on campus.
 Contact with Aboriginal communities is maintained through representation on Aboriginal committees and through professional development activities, such as participation at Aboriginal conferences.